CholGen/bacpage-resources/Writerside/topics/Phylogenetic-inference.md

     </step>
 </procedure>

-This tutorial will take you through the process of reconstructing a phylogeny from pathogen genome sequences.
+This tutorial will take you through the process of reconstructing a phylogeny from pathogen genome sequences using the `bacpage phylogeny` command.
-The process comprises three main steps:
+Briefly, the command performs the following three main steps:
 1. Aligning consensus sequences with each other and, optionally, a background dataset.
-2. Masking wholly recombinant regions from the alignment
+2. Masking recombinant and user-specified regions from the alignment.
-3. Performing phylogenetic inference
+3. Performing phylogenetic inference.

-## Setting up the project directory
+## 1. Setting up the project directory

 This analysis assumes you have completed the [Created a Project Directory](Creating-a-Project-Directory.md)} and [Reference-based Assembly](Reference-based-Assembly.md) instructions and have generated consensus sequences from raw